 A dental implant is an orthodontic device necessary for the replacement of one or more teeth.
 There are various types, as needed.
-Dental crowns are used to replace a single tooth, dental bridges are used to replace multiple teeth and "All on 4" are the dental implants used to replace entire dental arches.
+Dental crowns are used to replace a single tooth, dental bridges are used to replace multiple teeth and All-on-4 dental implants are used to replace entire dental arches.
 To understand what you need, it is not enough to come to us Timothy H. Kindt, DDS to know the best dental implant for your needs.

 The Pros of Dental Implants

 A dental implant is necessary to restore the functionality of a mouth and the aesthetics of the dental arches.
 With these implants you can return not only to smile without problems, but also to eat whatever you want, eliminating any problem of chewing.
 Aesthetic problems are important, but the lack of teeth causes serious problems with chewing and the structure of the whole mouth.
 Given the strain on the gums, in fact, over time the lack of teeth leads to a modification of the occlusion with repercussion on the entire mouth.
 With dental implants you won't have to worry about these problems.

 The success of dental implant installations, if carried out by qualified professionals, reaches almost 99%.
 Besides, they are also extremely long-lived.
 If properly maintained, they last at least 10-15 years without giving any problems.
 Beyond that period of time they can give problems, but there are percentages of patients whose dental implants lasted much longer without causing any problems